-In this guide, we’ll analyze BetterHelp and Talkspace, breaking down all of the differences so that you can determine which company is the better choice for you.
+In this guide, we analyze BetterHelp and Talkspace, breaking down all of the differences so that you can determine which company is the best choice for you.
 For those in a big hurry, here’s the bottom line.

-Who delivers the best value in 2021, BetterHelp vs Talkspace?
+Who delivers the best value in 2021, BetterHelp or Talkspace?

 For most people, BetterHelp therapy offers a more affordable balance of messaging and live sessions.